-Radar Sensor Locations
+Radar Sensor Locations If the system detects degraded performance blockage, the following procedure can be used to reset the system, cycle the ignition from ON to OFF and then back ON.

-If the system detects degraded performance due to contamination or foreign objects, a message will warn you of a blocked sensor and the warning indicators in side view mirrors will be on.
-The warning indicators will remain illuminated until blockage clearing conditions are met.
-First clear the taillights around the sensors of the blockage.
-After removing the blockage, the following procedure can be used to reset the system, cycle the ignition from ON to OFF and then back ON.
 If the blockage message is still present after cycling the ignition and driving in traffic, check again for a blockage.